iwasahighwayman/my-white-whale/README.md

 "_There must be a way to convert these LED lighting units to solar._"

 But how?
-I still have the same problem: minimal direct sunlight on the nort-facing side of the house.
+I still have the same problem: minimal direct sunlight on the north-facing side of the house.
 And mounting a solar panel in such a way to obtain the needed sunlight would either be aesthetically-unpleasant, and most-likely susceptible to damage in high winds, ice/snow storms, and other inclement weather.

 I also discovered how expensive good solar panels with high holding capacity can cost!

 "_There must be a way ..._"

-So I did something completely out of character for me: I set the problem aside and focused on other projects which were interesting and would help me maintain some semblence of sanity during the COVID-19 lockdown.
+So I did something completely out of character for me: I set the problem aside and focused on other projects which were interesting and would help me maintain some semblance of sanity during the COVID-19 lockdown.
 My normal modus-operandi is to just press harder on the challenge until victory, but instead I decided to just take a break from all this.

 # The first of potentially many tangential detours ...